Table of Contents

 Conservative treatment of spinal disc herniation

 Radiculopathy should be treated conservatively initially.
-In case of cervical radiculopathy, limiting motion via a neck brace may be called for as well as recommending mobilizing physiotherapy.
+In case of cervical radiculopathy, limiting motion via a neck brace may be required along with mobilizing physiotherapy.
 Rest for patients with lumbalgia in its acute phase is no longer recommended.
-Also patients with radicular syndromes are advised to seek physiotherapy and be active four days after the acute event at the latest.
+Further, patients with radicular syndromes are advised to seek physiotherapy and be active four days after the acute event at the latest.

-Pain is treated with analgesics (Acetaminophen, NSAID) and muscle relaxers.
+Pain is treated with analgesics (acetaminophen, NSAID) and muscle relaxers.
 If non-opioid analgesics prove ineffective, weak opioid analgesics may be prescribed.
-Principally, treatment follows the step-care of the WHO.
+Principally, treatment follows the step care recommended by the World Health Organization (WHO).

-Absolute indicators for surgical treatment of spinal disc herniation are:
+Absolute indications for surgical intervention in spinal disc herniation are: